Calotes calotes: Description

 Calotes calotes is a considerably large species of agamid, measuring 50 to 65 cm in length, including the tail.

-The length of head is one and a half times the size of its breadth, the snout is a little longer than the orbit.
-The lizard has a concave forehead, swollen cheeks and smooth, unequal upper head-scales.
-The canthus rostralis and the supraciliary edge both are sharp.
-A row of 8 or 9 compressed spines, divided into two groups, is above the tympanum, the diameter of these is less than half that of the orbit.
+The length of the head is one and a half times the size of its breadth, and the snout is a little longer than the orbit.
+The lizard has a concave forehead, swollen cheeks, and smooth, unequal upper head-scales.
+The canthus rostralis and the supraciliary edge are both sharp.
+A row of 8 or 9 compressed spines, divided into two groups, is above the tympanum; the diameter of these is less than half that of the orbit.
 C. calotes has 9 to 11 upper and as many lower labials.
 The body is compressed, the dorsal scales are large and usually feebly keeled, but sometimes smooth.
-These scales point backwards and upwards and are as large as or a slightly smaller than the ventrals, which are strongly keeled and mucronate.
+These scales point backwards and upwards and are as large as or slightly smaller than the ventrals, which are strongly keeled and mucronate.
 30 to 35 scales cover the middle of the body.
-The gular pouch is not developed, the gular scales are feebly keeled, they are nearly as large as the ventrals.
+The gular pouch is not developed, the gular scales are feebly keeled, and they are nearly as large as the ventrals.
 A short oblique fold is in front of the shoulder and is covered with small granular scales.
 The nuchal and dorsal crests are continuous, composed of closely set lanceolate spines with smaller ones at the base.
-In adult males the height of the crest on the neck equals or exceeds the diameter of the orbit, on the back it gradually diminishes in size.
-The Limbs are moderate, the third and fourth fingers are nearly equal, however the fourth toe is distinctly longer than third toe.
-The hind-limb reaches to the front of the eye or further.
+In adult males, the height of the crest on the neck equals or exceeds the diameter of the orbit on the back; it gradually diminishes in size.
+The Limbs are moderate, the third and fourth fingers are nearly equal; however, the fourth toe is distinctly longer than the third toe.
+The hind limb reaches to the front of the eye or further.
 C. calotes has a very long and slender tail.

-The lizard has a bright green dorsal coloration, usually with 5 or 6 white, cream or dark green transverse stripes; however these are changeable.
-Often the stripes continue on to the tail.
-The head is yellowish- or brownish-green whereas the male develops a bright red head and throat in the breeding season.
-The underside is a pale green, the tail is light brown.
+The lizard has a bright green dorsal coloration, usually with 5 or 6 white, cream, or dark green transverse stripes; however, these are changeable.
+Often, the stripes continue to the tail.
+The head is yellowish or brownish-green, whereas the male develops a bright red head and throat in the breeding season.
+The underside is a pale green, and the tail is light brown.
 Young and immature sometimes have a whitish dorso-lateral stripe.
 A half-grown example in the British Museum, no. 74.4.29.836, has a broad vertebral stripe of buff with elongated dark brown spots.
 It roosts on green foliage bearing trees like Azadirachta indica.
 Though very little knowledge is available in roosting ecology of the species.